tmunzer-AIDE/mist_openapi/tools/README.md

 - Missing parameters → displays usage help.
 - Invalid path → exits with error message.
-- Not a git repository → exits with error message .
+- Not a git repository → exits with error message.
 - Non-existent tags → exits with error message.
 - Missing files in a tag → warns but continues (useful for comparing different versions where files may have been added/removed).